Al7819/path-to-mindfulness/README.md

    * As a website user, I want to be able to navigate the wesite comfortably with clear information displayed.

-   * As a website user, I iwant to able to find tips on my journey to mindfulness.
+   * As a website user, I want to able to find tips on my journey to mindfulness.

    * As a website user, I want to be able to recieve updates on the latest tips and quotes on mindfulness.